Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

 Homogeneous samples of dry and water-contaminated [bmim][NTf$_2$] have been simulated to validate the force field and to estimate baseline values for density, diffusion constant of cations and anions, and basic structural properties such as the radial distribution functions of cations, anions and water.
 Each sample consisted of $3072$ neutral ([bmim]$^+$ and [NTf$_2$]$^-$, see Fig.~\ref{bmimntf2}) ion pairs, and up to $640$ water molecules in a cube periodically replicated in space.

-Since the experimental density was fitted by increasing the LJ radii, the model reproduces the experimental density.
-Its temperature dependence is slightly underestimated.
+Since the experimental density of [bmim][NTf$_2$] at $T=300$K was fitted by increasing the LJ radii, the computed average density of the model, $\rho=1.4602 \pm 0.0002$ g/cm$^3$, falls into the range of experimental values (from $\rho=1.44$ to $1.47$ g/cm$^3$) measured in experiments at the same temperature.
+The thermal expansion coefficient is somewhat underestimated, being $K_T=2.72\ 10^{-4}$ K$^{-1}$ for the model, versus the experimental $K_T=6.4\ 10^{-4}$ K$^{-1}$.
 At the $20$ molar \% concentration, water appears to be soluble in the re-parametrised [bmim][NTf$_2$] model, in agreement with experiments.

 The results show that the self-diffusion coefficient of cations and anions in pure, 3D homogeneous [bmim][NTf$_2$] at $T=300$ K, although higher than that of the original Gromos 54a7 model, is still significantly below the experimental value measured by NMR.\cite{perk} Moreover, and possibly more importantly, the estimated value depends on the time scale of the simulation, revealing a slightly sub-diffusive behaviour.
 Nevertheless, the mean square displacement is largely linear over a $> 50$ ns interval, with an estimated value of $D$ of the order of $10^{-9}$ cm$^{2}$/s for both anions and cations to within a large statistical error of $30$ \%.
-This computed value has to be compared to the experimentally measured $10^{-7}$ $10^{-9}$ cm$^{2}$/s, see the diffusion constant of [bmim][NTf$_2$] measured by NMR as reported in Ref.~\onlinecite{perk}.
+This computed value has to be compared to the experimentally measured $10^{-7}$ cm$^{2}$/s, see the diffusion constant of [bmim][NTf$_2$] measured by NMR as reported in Ref.~\onlinecite{perk}.
 We accept this discrepancy since unpolarizable ions are still the only way to simulate system sizes in excess of $10^5$ atoms at an acceptable cost.
 Addition of water at concentration as low as $1$ wgt\% hardly affects the mobility of the ions.
 The self-diffusion coefficient of water in [bmim][NTf$_2$] at 20 wgt\% concentration and $T=300$K turns out to be $(2.5 \pm 0.5)\ 10^{-7}$ cm$^2$/s, i.e., two orders of magnitude lower than in pure water at the same $T$, $P$ conditions.